mariahazmir/COMP1028_25-25_Toxic-Text-Analyzer/README.md

 ## Testing with Your Own Files

-To test the analyzer with your own files, simply add them to the `./analysis/` folder:
+To test the analyzer with your own files, add them to the `./analysis/` folder:

 1. Place your `.txt` or `.csv` files in the `analysis/` directory
 2. Run the program and select Option 1 (Load and analyze text file)
 3. Enter the filename when prompted
 4. Follow the on-screen instructions to select columns (for CSV) or view analysis

-The `analysis/` folder contains sample test files to get you started:
+Sample test files are provided in the `analysis/` folder:
 - `test_hate_asian_1000.txt`
 - `test_hate_bisexual_1000.txt`
 - `test_hate_black_1000.txt`